oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 an attack.
 The situation is even worse when both a list of sources and destination prefixes are involved.

-(#example) shows an example of the required ACL configuration for filtering traffic from two prefixes.
+{{example}} shows an example of the required ACL configuration for filtering traffic from two prefixes.

 ~~~~~~~~~~~
 {